-Partner Role: If Partners request technical assistance, they will utilize the training tools developed by CDPHP.
+Partner Role: Partners will utilize the training tools developed by CDPHP as needed.

 INITIATIVE #3: Promote the availability of the dashboard and training video and encourage their use by partners.

 Description: Ensure that CDPHP staff and partners can understand how they access the dashboard and utilize it to their best capabilities.